airbr/webdev-jeopardy/readme.md

 ![](readme-assets/mobilescreenshot-jeopardy.png)

 This game started as one of my first ever web projects and was my first application of HTML, CSS, Javsacript and JQuery.
 This was my beginning.

+In 2023 I have started to revisit this project for some fun and upgraded the libraries used and refactored to make them work.
 #### Future develoment:

 * Performance optimize the game by running Lighthouse Audits